Kevin Barry (song)

 The song has been one of the most enduringly popular of Irish songs and has been largely responsible for making Kevin Barry a household name.
 It was said to be so popular with British troops during the Troubles that it was banned.
 It was one of many Irish rebel ballads removed from RTÉ playlists during the period of the conflict in Northern Ireland.

-"Kevin Barry" featured prominently in Frank McCourt's novel Angela's Ashes, and in the 1999 movie adaptation of the book.
+"Kevin Barry" featured prominently in Frank McCourt's memoir Angela's Ashes, and in the 1999 movie adaptation of the book.

 Lyrics

 As the author is unknown, there is no definitive version, It can be sung with various verses added or omitted, or without the chorus, or other minor variations.
 This is one version: